Northwestern Operational Command: Into Germany

 For the Danzig operation the army also had the 66th Guards SU Brigade attached, the Red Army's only heavy SU brigade, a potent force of 60 ISU-122 self-propelled guns.

-The offensive propelled 65th Army into eastern Germany, finally to the Oder River, near Stettin-an-Oder, where it once again forced a difficult river crossing in Apr.
-1945.
-Officials of the city surrendered to Colonel A. G. Frolenkov's 193rd Rifle Division on Apr.
-26.
+The offensive propelled 65th Army into eastern Germany, finally to the Oder River, near Stettin-an-Oder, where it once again forced a difficult river crossing in April 1945.
+Officials of the city surrendered to Colonel A. G. Frolenkov's 193rd Rifle Division on April 26.

+In Demmin on and around May 1, 1945, members of the 65th Army of the 2nd Belorussian Front first broke into a distillery and then rampaged through the town, committing mass rapes, arbitrarily executing civilians, and setting fire to buildings.
+Many Demmin civilians committed suicide.

 Cold War

 In April 1946, the 65th Army was reorganised as the 7th Mechanised Army at Łódź.
 On 20 December, it became the 7th Tank Division (Mobilization), with its divisions becoming regiments.
 It was headquartered in Borisov from May 1948.
 On 21 March 1950, it was increased in strength to an army with its old designation.
 In 1955 the 7th Mechanized Army was equipped with the IS-3, T-54, T-34 and PT-76 tanks, as well as the ISU-122 self-propelled gun.

 In 1957, the 7th Mechanized Army was transformed into 7th Tank Army.